perladvent/perldotcom/content/article/_pub_2004_03_25_dictionaries.md

       $english2native{'there'} = "gu";

-But there could be several words that mean "there" -- like "gyaasdÃ¡an" -- so we'd have to use an array here, just as we did in `%headword2entries`, like this:
+But there could be several words that mean "there" -- like "gyaasdáan" -- so we'd have to use an array here, just as we did in `%headword2entries`, like this:

-      $english2native{'there'} = [ "gu", "gyaasdÃ¡an" ];
+      $english2native{'there'} = [ "gu", "gyaasdáan" ];

 We can implement this by changing our initial lexicon-scanning routine to add a line to push to `@{$english2native{each_english_bit}}`, like